biothings/biothings.api/docs/doc/studio_tutorial.rst

 * how to integrate a new data source by defining a data plugin
 * how to define a build configuration and create data releases
 * how to create a simple, fully operational BioThings API serving the integrated data
+* how to use multiple datasources and understand how data merge is done

 *************